 A comparative market analysis (which is what “comps” refers to) involves a close examination and comparison of comparable homes in the immediate area that have recently sold.
 The sale prices of those very similar houses will give you a good idea of the fair market value of the house you’re interested in.
 And if the house is listed below that value (and without any major problems), then you are very likely getting a great deal when buying that Riverside house.

 Your local real estate agent is trained to perform a thorough and accurate comparative market analysis.
 You could do it yourself, but theres just no room for error at this crucial step.
 Find out more by calling (866) 593 7012.

 2. Good Price-to-Sale Ratio

-Another sign of a great deal when buying a house in Los Angeles is a good price-to-sale ratio.
+Another sign of a great deal when buying a house in Riverside is a good price-to-sale ratio.
 “One measure of a good deal is how much of a discount you were able to negotiate off the list price – especially relative what negotiating power is typical for buyers in your area.”
 To calculate this price-to-sale ratio, you simply divide the house’s list price by the sale price (what you actually paid or will pay for it).
 The higher this ratio turns out to be, the better deal you got or will get.
 Again, your agent can be a great help here.

 3. Ship-Shape Mechanical Systems

 One very important thing to keep in mind is that even if you negotiate the price of the house down, you probably didn’t get a good deal if all the mechanical systems are not in good working order.
 An important ingredient in a great deal is how much you will wind up having to pay or not pay for repairs and upgrades.
 And certainly, less-than-optimal mechanical systems will affect resale value, which is another ingredient in a good deal.